Mutant Vehicle Operator’s Handbook (MV FAQ)

 INTRODUCTION

-This FAQ/HANDBOOK is updated every year with the latest information regarding rules and requirements that Mutant Vehicle teams must follow when bringing and operating their vehicle at the event.
+We update this handbook every year with the latest information, rules, and requirements that Mutant Vehicle teams must follow.

 THE HANDBOOK IS REQUIRED READING!

-This Handbook outlines information every Mutant Vehicle owner needs to know and understand.
-We will update the Handbook regularly until two weeks before the event.
-When the final version of the Handbook is published, download it and bring a printed or electronic copy to Burning Man for reference.
+This handbook contains essential information that every Mutant Vehicle operator needs to know and understand.
+We will update it throughout the year, and we’ll notify all invited Mutant Vehicles when the final PDF version is published and ready for download.
+You’ll want to bring either a printed or electronic copy with you to Burning Man for easy reference.

 PRE-EVENT